Featuring the Smooth Groove of Today's Jazz!!

 After Hours ~ Exclusive to our Web Site :

-On this edition, we have music past and present as Nick Colionne steps into our Then & Now spotlight.
+On this edition, we have music past and present as Nick Colionne enters the Then & Now spotlight.
 We've taken a track from each of Nick's five solo releases and that's coming up about 25 minutes or so into the segment.
-In the meantime, something that's become a tradition, as we play tracks that are totally new to the show.
-We're delving a bit more deeply into releases from Chris Standring, Marion Meadows, Ultrablue, Steve Briody, Nelson Rangell, Gumbi Ortiz (who we was also featured on Fresh Trax), and Jack Prybylski, meanwhile there's more from Everette Harp and David Boswell.
-We've definitely our homework as we have something new from Bobby Caldwell and we introduce David Stellmach.
-All of those are included in our total of 11-brand-new-never-before-been-played-on-our-show tracks on Café Jazz After Hours where less talk and more music is the rule!!
+In the meantime, we're delving more deeply into recent releases from Chris Standring, Marion Meadows, Ultrablue, Steve Briody, Nelson Rangell, Gumbi Ortiz (also featured on the Fresh Trax segment), as well as Jack Prybylski.
+There's more from Everette Harp and David Boswell and we've definitely done our homework with something new from Bobby Caldwell and David Stellmach making his debut.
+These are all part of 11-brand-new-and-never-before-been-played-on-our-show tracks - only on After Hours where less talk and more music is the rule!

 It's My Turn